mirzakhalov/flask-docker-k8s-sample/README.md

         docker push *|name|* *|remote_host|*

 * Update the `app, name` fields in all .yaml files along with the `container and remote host names`
 * Now, setup access to your K8S Cluster from your cluster.
-We are using `kubectl' in this case
+We are using `kubectl` in this case

         ibmcloud login -a cloud.ibm.com -r us-south -g default -sso ibmcloud ks cluster-config --cluster <cluster-name>
         export ...
         kubectl get nodes

-* Create a Persisten Volume Claim.
-Make sure your account has access to IBM Storage and your pvc file has been configured.
-This will take a couple of minutes.
+* Create a Persistent Volume Claim.
+Make sure your account has access to IBM Storage and your pvc.yaml file has been configured.
+PVC creation will take a couple of minutes.
 Wait until it finishes.

         kubectl apply -f k8s/storage/pvc.yaml.

 * Apply deployment and service files to K8S.
-Make sure all `name, app` fields are changed to your preference.
+Make sure all `name, app` fields are changed according to your preference.

         kubectl apply -f k8s/basic/deployment.yaml
         kubectl apply -f k8s/basic/service.yml

-* To run the project, use External IP of one of the nodes and a service PORT that you defined.
-Port is defined in service.yaml.
-Change Port number if it collides with other service.
+* To run the project, use External IP of one of the nodes and a service PORT that you defined in your service.yaml file.
+Change Port number if it collides with another service.

         kubectl describe nodes
         curl *|external_ip|*:*|port|*/noop